HwWobbe/hello-world/README.md

 * For now, use the wiki(s) for "just text" to reduce frivolus Commits.
 * research how to host a TW file here.
 * stay focused on Content creation (not program enhanxcements)
-* I've noticed that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
+* I've noticed I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
 * Make sure to use local versions that sync (in case of CloudLoss)
 * make a weekly Commit, if only as an activity indicator.
 * I have uploaded a file, but I am not sure where it went.